ireneio/node-ts-blob-mircroservice/README.md

-# node-ts-auth-microservice
+# node-ts-blob-microservice

 ## Description

-- A basic Node + Typescript OAuth Authentication service via JWT.
+- A blob upload mircroservice integrated with Azure.

 ## Stack